 Resting the foot.
 This involves limiting movements that make your foot hurt.
 You may also need to avoid certain sports and types of work for a time.

 Using heel cups or foot inserts (orthotics).
 These are placed in the shoes to help support the heel or arch and cushion the heel.
-You may also be told to buy proper-fitting shoes with good arch support and cushioned soles.
+You may also be advised to buy proper-fitting shoes with good arch support and cushioned soles.

 Doing exercises and physical therapy.
 These stretch and strengthen the plantar fascia and the muscles in the leg that support the heel and foot.
+Stretching your calf and plantar fascia is the most effective way to relieve pain.

 Having surgery.
 This may be needed if other treatments fail to relieve symptoms.
 During surgery, the surgeon may partially cut the plantar fascia to release tension.